Fast convergence rates for dose-response estimation

-Another approach for estimation of dose-responses is to impose some nonparametric, structural assumptions on the curve itself.
-For instance, if it is known that the treatment cannot harm the patients, one may impose a monotonicity assumption \citep{westling2020causal, westling2020unified}.
-Yet another approach is to choose a candidate estimator of $\theta(a)$ that minimizes a good estimate of the risk.
-The key insight is that, while $\theta(a)$ is generally not estimable at $\sqrt{n}$-rates, the integrated risk of a candidate estimator is \citep{diaz2013targeted, van2003unified}.
+One popular approach to dose–response estimation is to specify a \textit{marginal structural model} $\theta_0(t) = m(t; \beta)$ \citep{robins2000marginal}, or to change the target of inference from $\theta_0(t)$ to a \textit{projection} of $\theta_0(t)$ onto a finite-dimensional model $g(t; \beta)$.
+We refer to \cite{neugebauer2007nonparametric} and \cite{ai2018unified} for discussions of efficient estimation in the latter case.
+Estimation of $\beta$ in these settings is typically an easier statistical problem than estimating $\theta_0(t)$ fully nonparametrically.
+Another approach is to impose structural assumptions on the dose–response function.
+For instance, if it is known that the treatment cannot harm patients, one may impose a monotonicity assumption \citep{westling2020causal, westling2020unified}.
+Yet another approach is to select a candidate estimator of $\theta_0(t)$ by minimizing an estimate of its risk.
+The key insight is that, while $\theta_0(t)$ is generally not estimable at $n^{-1/2}$-rates, the integrated risk of a candidate estimator can be estimated at the parametric rate under certain conditions \citep{diaz2013targeted, van2003unified}.

-In the context of nonparametric estimation, \cite{newey1994kernel} derives sufficient conditions under which a two-stage kernel estimator of $\theta(t)$ is asymptotically normal and unbiased.
-Their estimator is of the plug-in variety and takes the form $\thetahat(a) = n^{-1} \sum_{i=1}^n \widehat{\mu}(t, X_i)$, where $\muhat(t, x)$ is a kernel-smoothed estimate of $\mu(t, x)$ depending on some bandwidth $h$.
-To achieve $\sqrt{nh}$-consistency and asymptotic unbiasedness, $\muhat(t, x)$ has to be \textit{undersmoothed}; i.e., $h$ has to be chosen smaller than that minimizing the asymptotic mean-square-error of $\muhat(t, x)$.
-Choosing the right amount of undersmoothing presents challenges in practice; see e.g., Section 5.7 in \cite{wasserman2006all}.
-Starting from the estimator considered in \cite{newey1994kernel}, \cite{flores2007estimation} develops plug-in-type estimators of the maximum of $\theta(a)$ and the value of $a$ at which the maximum is attained. \cite{galvao2015uniformly} study estimation and testing of continuous treatment effects in general settings using inverse-probability-weighted estimators. \cite{singh2020reproducing} analyze plug-in-type estimators of general causal functions based on reproducing kernel methods.
+In the context of nonparametric estimation of $\theta_0(t)$, \cite{newey1994kernel} derive sufficient conditions under which a two-stage kernel estimator is asymptotically normal and unbiased.
+Their estimator is of the plug-in type and takes the form $\widehat{\theta}(t) = n^{-1}\sum_{i=1}^n \widehat{\mu}(t, X_i)$, where $\widehat{\mu}(t,x)$ is a kernel-smoothed estimator of $\mu(t,x)$ based on a bandwidth $h$.
+Building on the estimator considered in \cite{newey1994kernel}, \cite{flores2007estimation} develop plug-in estimators for the maximum of $\theta_0(t)$ and the value of $t$ at which this maximum is attained. \cite{galvao2015uniformly} study estimation and testing of continuous treatment effects in general settings using inverse-probability-weighted estimators.
+Finally, \cite{singh2020reproducing} analyze plug-in estimators of general causal functions using reproducing kernel methods.

-There exists another representation of the DRF that plays an important role in developing efficient estimators: